March 6 1922, city of Moscow, Russia - Oct 6, 2019, Canton, OH

 Funeral services are Tuesday October 8, 2019 at 10 AM in Arnold Funeral Home, Canton with Cantor Bruce Braun officiating.
 Final resting place is Canton Hebrew Cemetery.

-To send flowers to Yevgeney's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Yevgeney Fridman, please visit our floral store.